sshane/openpilot-archive/README.md

 Want to request a feature or create a bug report?
 [Open an issue here!](https://github.com/ShaneSmiskol/openpilot/issues/new/choose)

-Need to contact me for any other reason?
-My Discord username is: `Shane Smiskol#6175`

 If you'd like to support my development of Stock Additions with a [dollar for a RaceTrac ICEE](https://paypal.me/ssmiskol) (my PayPal link).
 Thanks! 🥰

 -----